The wealthy should give more to charity, say people who stopped donating

 A new poll of Americans found that nearly half of those who stopped giving to charity over the past five years said they did so because they thought wealthier people could afford to give more — and should.
 Others said they simply could not afford to give.

-The survey of more than 2,100 adults across the United States, released by the Better Business Bureau’s Give.org, adds to research on the shrinking number of households that contribute to charity each year, dropping from 66% in 2000 to 49.6% in 2018.
+The survey of more than 2,100 adults across the U.S., released by the Better Business Bureau’s Give.org, adds to research on the shrinking number of households that contribute to charity each year, dropping from 66% in 2000 to 49.6% in 2018.
 The impact of the decline became even more clear when a Giving USA report revealed donations from individuals dropped by 13.4% after inflation and led to one of the steepest declines in contributions in recent decades.

 Art Taylor, CEO of BBB’s Give.org, says that many nonprofits have attracted wealthy donors to their causes, and that is turning off people of more modest means who don’t think their gifts are needed.

-Taylor says he worries about that trend because he says an overreliance on affluent givers can leave nonprofits vulnerable to the interests of a few powerful people versus a community of supporters.
+Taylor says he worries about that trend because an overreliance on affluent givers can leave nonprofits vulnerable to the interests of a few powerful people versus a community of supporters.

 “Large numbers of small gifts give charities independence,” he says.

 Middle- and upper-income Americans were especially likely to point toward superwealthy donors for their decision not to donate.
-More than 59% of those surveyed with household incomes above $70,000 believe that wealthier people should drive donations, compared with 47% of households over all.
+More than 59% of those surveyed with household incomes above $70,000 believe that wealthier people should drive donations, compared with 47% of households overall.
 Over 55% of those who stopped giving say they don’t earn enough to afford donating to charity.

 The survey also found:

-— Older generations were more likely to have donated over the past five years, with 72% of respondents age 76 and above maintaining or increasing their contributions, compared with 67% of boomers, 57% of Gen Xers, 57% of millennials, and 42% of Gen Zers.
+— Older generations were more likely to have donated over the past five years, with 72% of respondents age 76 and above maintaining or increasing their contributions, compared with 67% of baby boomers, 57% of Gen Xers, 57% of millennials, and 42% of Gen Zers.

 — Respondents who stopped contributing to charities were less likely than those who maintained their contributions to believe that donating to nonprofits was more effective than shopping at socially responsible businesses, with only one in four saying that donating had a stronger impact.
 Among Gen Zers, 52% said shopping at responsible businesses had the same or greater impact.